Dllamasm4412/GenAI/Week1/Readme.md

 ---

-# Part 6: Add project instructions in Cursor
+# Part 6: Create project instructions from Cursor’s terminal

 You will create a file named `PROJECT_RULES.md` in your own website repository.

-This file tells Cursor how to support you during the assignment.
+This file tells Cursor how to support you during the tutorial.

 After creating it, your repository will look similar to this: